Sander-Mirck/homelab-config/README.md

 ### Remote Access

-I access my homelab externally with **Tailscale**.
+I access my homelab externally with Tailscale.
 It's very easy, and you don't have to expose any ports on your router.
 I have previously always used Nextcloud tunnels, but it became an issue with Jellyfin and transcoding.

 ---

 ### Hardware

-I run everything on my **Raspberry Pi 5**.
+I run everything on my Raspberry Pi 5.
 Furthermore, I'm currently looking to expand.